dentarg/auth0-blog/_posts/2018-01-15-building-real-time-web-applications-using-wolkenkit.markdown

 (Source: [Architecture documentation of wolkenkit](https://docs.wolkenkit.io/1.2.0/getting-started/understanding-wolkenkit/architecture/))

-In the **write model** – the writing side of the application – you can use DDD to process incoming commands and transform them into events.
+In the **write model**—the writing side of the application—you can use DDD to process incoming commands and transform them into events.
 You then store these events using event sourcing in a special event database, the so-called **event store**.
-Afterwards, according to CQRS, the events are transferred to the **read model**.
-There you interpret the events and update the **lists** to be read according to your requirements.
+Afterwards, according to CQRS, these events are transferred to the **read model**.
+There, you interpret the events and update the **lists** to be read according to your requirements.

 In this way, the three concepts come together like the pieces of a puzzle that form a single picture.
 As a result, you get an application development approach that is close to the business, offers excellent analytical capabilities, and is highly scalable.
 Thanks to the use of DDD, an interdisciplinary team was involved right from the start, which is why you will be able to develop better software in less time.